Easy and Effective Disease Prevention

 Core dog vaccinations include:

-• DA2PPv (distemper, adenovirus, parainfluenza and parvovirus)
+- DA2PPv vaccine (distemper, adenovirus, parainfluenza and parvovirus)

 Non-core vaccines include:

-• Influenza (H3N8 and H3N2), also for dogs that visit boarding facilities, groomers, or dog parks.
+- Canine influenza vaccine.
+Recommended for dogs that visit boarding facilities, groomers, or dog parks.

 Core cat vaccines include: